SeraphimHuang/nlp_news_rag_system/README.md

 ## 🧪 Evaluation & Methodology

-The system's effectiveness relies on the `all-MiniLM-L6-v2` model for high-quality dense retrieval and the `mistral` (or similar) model for reasoning.
-The "brute-force" Flat-IP index in FAISS ensures 100% recall for retrieval, suitable for datasets up to millions of documents.
+The system uses `all-MiniLM-L6-v2` for dense retrieval and `cross-encoder/ms-marco-MiniLM-L-6-v2` for re-ranking.
+This combination allows for "brute-force" 100% recall in the first stage, followed by high-precision filtering, ensuring the LLM receives the most pertinent information.